JaapSuter/jaapsuter.github.com/_posts/2009-12-02-im-transcript.markdown

 Quoting from my email...

 ### Jaap
-"Namely, that if my life has to end anyway, I’d rather that happens as part of a big interesting transformational (if not catastrophic) event, than it happening as just another mundane death like the majority of deaths that have occurred before mine."
+"Namely, that if my life has to end anyway, Iï¿½d rather that happens as part of a big interesting transformational (if not catastrophic) event, than it happening as just another mundane death like the majority of deaths that have occurred before mine."